 There is consistent demand for new huts across the district, given the rising price of huts.
-Following the Covid-19 pandemic and subsequent national lockdowns, demand appeared to grow with travel restrictions imposed.
 Additional finance will be required to ensure licence conditions are adhered to and an improved digital service for customers is offered.
 Any remaining income would be used for seafront improvements.

-The Council will prepare feasibility studies to build new beach huts around the District, which will be accessible through either a lease or direct sale.
+The Council will prepare feasibility studies to build new beach huts around the District, which will be accessible through a lease.
 The number of new huts will depend on the space available in appropriate seafront locations and the demand for new huts from local people.
-Any additional income raised, will be used to support additional investment into seafronts and any additional resources required to ensure licence conditions are adhered to.
+Any additional income raised will be used to support additional investment into seafronts and any additional resources required to ensure lease conditions are adhered to.
 The decision on additional huts will be subject to a business case, should be self-funding and approved through a Cabinet Member decision by the Portfolio Holder for Leisure and Tourism.